 Slate offers the ability to perform self-service provisioning of a useful test environment.

-Test environments can be provisioned through the Launch Test Environment link in the Configuration Editor.
+Test environments can be provisioned through the Launch Test Environment link in the Database.
 To request a refresh of a test environment, select the Request Refresh button on the Launch Test Environment page.

 The following terms and conditions apply to test environments:

 - A maximum of one test environment, one Time Warp environment, and one Clean Slate environment may be provisioned per database.
 Additional test environment slots are available for an added cost.
-Submit a Service Desk request to inquire further.
+To inquire further, please send an email to email@example.com.

 - A recent backup copy of the production database is used to create the test environment with a new, standalone database on the test server.
 All configuration and text data are copied from the production database.
 However, the test environment only inherits links to documents (PDFs) and digital media in the production database, rather than receiving full copies.
 Therefore, do not make changes to digital portfolios or video essays/interviews for real students while in the test environment, as this may have unintended consequences.

-- The test environment exists on a temporary basis, and it remains active only if it has been actively used within the past 30 days.
+- The test environment exists temporarily, and it remains active only if it has been actively used within the past 30 days.
+Once it has expired, the test environment is no longer accessible and will need to be provisioned again.

 - At the time the test environment is provisioned, it is an exact replica of the production environment with respect to any configuration settings.